In honor of all of those earth-bound, quasi-sentient, primates that believe the world is going to end in a few days

 How many cables are color coded to indicate what they are?

-What do you think are the odds someone could navigate your way through this mess and find the correct pair without accidentally
+What do you think are the odds someone could navigate your way through this mess and find the correct port without accidentally

 plunging their infrastructure into a black hole?